emaste/CIS-Benchmark/UserAccountsEnvironment.markdown

 where it may be discovered.

 #### Audit:
-Run the following command and verify <code>warnpassword</code> conforms to site policy (No less than 7 days) and is enabled:
+Run the following command and verify <code>warnpassword</code> for each user group conforms to site policy (No less than 7 days) and is enabled:

 <pre><code># grep warnpassword /etc/login.conf